 How Many Calories in 500 ml Milk?

 With the rise of fitness culture, keto diets, and macro tracking, people are finally waking up to this reality.
 The question “calories in 500 ml milk” has become one of the most searched nutrition queries in India and for good reason.
-Whether you’re a student, a working professional, a gym enthusiast, or a parent managing family nutrition, this knowledge is power.

 What are the Different Milk Types